-This post is part of Just Ahead’s Yosemite Trip Planner—our guide to what you need to know to plan your trip to Yosemite National Park.
-Click here to see the complete series.
-And be sure to download our Just Ahead smartphone audio tour of Yosemite before you head to the park.
-(Note: Due to a trademark dispute, several Yosemite lodges now bear new names.
-To avoid confusion, we are using both the traditional names and the new names in the text below.)
+This post is part of Just Ahead’s Death Valley Trip Planner—our guide to everything you need to know to plan your trip to Death Valley National Park.
+Click here to see the complete series, and be sure to download our Just Ahead smartphone audio tour of Death Valley before you head to the park.

 Death Valley has 12 campgrounds—nine operated by the park service as well as three private campgrounds.
 With the exception of Furnace Creek Campground in the heart of Death Valley, all park service campgrounds are first-come, first-served.
 Furnace Creek accepts reservations through recreation.gov.
 For holiday periods in winter and spring, be sure to make reservations or arrive early to get a site.